Education, empowerment tools to keep children safe

 Breckenridge Public Schools has completed physical safety upgrades at both school properties over the past year, many of which came about due to the referendum dollars provided by taxpayers.

-One technology tool that’s been a big benefit to the district is an emergency response mobile app called Crisis Go, which was integrated last year.
+One technology tool that’s greatly benefited the district is an emergency response mobile app called Crisis Go, which was integrated last year.
 The program offers mobile crisis management tools that connect with law enforcement and allow better communication between staff, administration, and emergency responders.
-“It allows us to put our pencil and paper emergency plan, whether it’s a natural disaster, a fire, or any intruder that requires a building lockdown, into this technology.
-There are workarounds if you can’t or don’t want to use the phone lines.
+“It allows us to put our pencil and paper emergency plan into this technology, whether it’s a natural disaster, a fire, or any intruder that requires a building lockdown.
+Workarounds exist if you can’t or don’t want to use the phone lines.
 It allows a lot of really cool things,” Cordes explained.

 READ MORE :

 Cordes said she has spoken with Breckenridge Police Chief Kris Karlgaard, who has some new best practices he wants to share with the schools.
-Karlgaard shared his tips to keep youth safe while traveling to and from school or to visit friends Web Posting Pro.
-“The first thing I want children to be aware of is always to be obalways to be said.
+Karlgaard shared his tips to keep youth safe while traveling to and from school or visiting friends.
+Web Posting Pro.
+“The first thing I want children to be aware of is always to be ob always to be said.
 “Pay attention to their surroundings.
 If something seems abnormal, it probably is.
-If the hair on the back of their neck is standing up, there’s probably a reason for that, and they should pay attention.”
+If the hair on the back of their neck stands up, there’s probably a reason, and they should pay attention.”

 He noted that many school-aged children now have cell phones, which are great communication tools.
-Children should be taught to notify a trusted adult or call the police as soon as something seems off or not right.
+Children should be taught to notify a trusted adult or call the police when something seems off or wrong.
 “For example, if they see a vehicle that seems to be following them, that’s what law enforcement is here for.
 If they’re more comfortable calling their parents first, that’s fine, but they need to call someone or make contact,” he said.
 “If they’re close to the school, go inside and tell someone,” Karlgaard said.
 Parents should create an open line of communication with their children so they will feel comfortable coming to them to talk.